mpeyre93/codeRefactor/README.md

 -added white color tag to .benefits to simplify/consolidate CSS

+-changed div tag to nav tag in header for semantics

 -added two br tags, one after Lead Generation section and one after Brand Awareness section to add separation to the info, while able to consolidate and simplify tags on CSS

 -created one benefit-all img class tag on HTML to simplify/consolidate CSS by removing multiple tags for each benefit